-Nisonger Center’s Social Programs department provides education, transition, and adult life services for adolescents and adults with intellectual and developmental disabilities as well as their caregivers.
+Nisonger Center’s Social Programs provide educational, vocational, and social support services for adolescents and adults with intellectual and developmental disabilities, as well as their caregivers.
 Our programs include the following:

 Ace! supports college students with autism or similar communication difficulties to confidently navigate the college experience.
 Through such services as individual and group support and coaching, individualized self-advocacy support, and campus navigation training, Ace! fosters self-determination, academic success, and social connections for students with autism.